 NATIONAL WINNIE THE POOH DAY

 National Winnie the Pooh Day on January 18th commemorates author A.A.
 Milne’s birthday in 1882.
 He brought the adorable, honey-loving bear to life in his stories, which also featured his son, Christopher Robin.

 Milne’s lovable Pooh Bear, as he was fondly called, is a fictional bear inspired by a black bear named Winnie.
 Winnie lived at the London Zoo during World War I. The author’s son, Christopher Robin, would visit the bear often and named his own teddy bear after her and a swan named Pooh.

-This friendship inspired a collection of books starting with Winnie-the-Pooh in 1926.
+This friendship inspired a collection of books starting with When We Were Young in 1924.
 E.H.
 Shepard beautifully illustrated the books.

 In the 1960s, Disney bought the rights to the Winnie-the-Pooh characters dropping the hyphen from Pooh’s name.
 The illustrations were a bit different, too.